Baloperson/QuOp/README.md

 Tinyop stores **typed entities** — plain objects with an `id`, a `type`, and any fields you choose.
 It maintains indexes automatically so you can retrieve them instantly by type, filter them with compound predicates, find them by spatial proximity, and react to changes through events — all in a single in-memory structure with zero configuration.

-It is not a database.
-It is not an ORM.
-It is not a reactive state framework.
-It is the infrastructure layer those things would need to build on: a fast, indexed, queryable collection that behaves predictably and composes with whatever is around it.

 ```js
 import { createStore, where } from './tinyop.js'